helloflask/bootstrap-flask/docs/migrate.rst

 Migrate from Flask-Bootstrap
 =============================

-If you come from Flask-Bootstrap, looking for an alternative that support Bootstrap 4, well, then you are in the right palce.
+If you come from Flask-Bootstrap, looking for an alternative that supports Bootstrap 4, well, then you are in the right palce.

-Bootstrap-Flask was origined as a fork of Flask-Bootstrap, but some APIs was changed, deleted and improved, some bugs was fixed, on top of all that, some new macros was added.
-This tutorial will go through all the work you have to do for the migration.
+Bootstrap-Flask was origined as a fork of Flask-Bootstrap, but some APIs were changed, deleted and improved, some bugs were fixed, and on top of all that, some new macros were added.
+This tutorial will go through all the steps to migrate from Flask-Bootstrap.

 Uninstall and Install
 ----------------------
-Flask-Bootstrap and Bootstrap-Flask can't live together, so you have to unisntall Flask-Bootstrap first, then install Bootstra-Flask:
+Flask-Bootstrap and Bootstrap-Flask can't live together, so you have to uninstall Flask-Bootstrap first and then install Bootstra-Flask:

 .. code-block:: bash

     $ pip uninstall flask-bootstrap
     $ pip install bootstap-flask

-if you accidently installed both of them, you will need to uninstall them first:
+if you accidently installed both of them, you will need to uninstall them both first:

 .. code-block:: bash

     $ pip uninstall flask-bootstrap bootstrap-flask
     $ pip install bootstap-flask

-if you want to use both Flask-Bootstrap and Bootstrap-Flask for different project, you can use virtual envrioment.
+If you want to use both Flask-Bootstrap and Bootstrap-Flask for different projects, you can use virtual enviroment.

-Initilize the Extension
+Initialize the Extension
 ------------------------

-The initilization of this extension is the same with Flask-Bootstrap, the package name still be ``flask_boostrap``, in order to follow the rule of Flask extension development and easy the pain of migration.
+The initialization of this extension is the same as with Flask-Bootstrap.
+The package's name is still ``flask_bootstrap``, in order to follow the rule of Flask extension development and easy the pain of migration.

 .. code-block:: python